U/V phototherapy for nose and sinus allergy

 - How many treatment sessions are needed for recovery?

-Usually 2-3 treatments a week during two consecutive weeks are enough.
-In case of allergies dragging on throughout the year, (e.g. house dust mite allergy and grass/tree pollen allergy), 8 treatments are recommended during 6 consecutive weeks.
+Usually 2 treatments a week during 3 or 4 consecutive weeks are enough.
+In case of allergies dragging on throughout the year, (e.g. house dust mite allergy and grass/tree pollen allergy), 8 treatments are recommended during 4 consecutive weeks.
 This may need to be repeated once a year (or more for severe allergy sufferers).
 For grass pollen hay fever an initial treatment in late April/early May might offer enough protection for the summer.
 However for those also allergic to late flowering shrubs a ‘booster’ treatment of 2 – 3 sessions may be needed.
 This can only be decided from season to season due to varying weather conditions.
 A typical treatment program is set out further on in this information section..

 - Can the Rhinolight® treatment result complete recovery?